droidconKE/droidconKE/README.md

 [LiveData](https://developer.android.com/topic/libraries/architecture/livedata)

-We used a Repository layer for handling data operations. .droidconKE's data comes from a few different sources -  user data is stored in [Cloud Firestore](https://firebase.google.com/docs/firestore/) (either remotely or in
+We used a Repository layer for handling data operations.droidconKE's data comes from a few different sources -  user data is stored in [Cloud Firestore](https://firebase.google.com/docs/firestore/) (either remotely or in